 iPhone 7 and iPhone 7 Plus are going to drop 16 GB and 64 GB variants and add 256 GB capacity.
 The new iPhones are going to come in 32GB, 128GB and 256GB capacities.

-iPhone 7 is likely to come with 2 GB RAM, same as iPhone 6s however iPhone 7 Plus is going to additional 1 GB RAM over iPhone 6s Plus and will probably have 4GB RAM.
+iPhone 7 is likely to come with 2 GB RAM, same as iPhone 6s.
+However, iPhone 7 Plus is going to add 1 GB RAM over iPhone 6s Plus and will probably have 4GB RAM.